caelwarner/DarknessActivatedTiles/README.md

 ## Installation

-Installation can be done with either ~~Foundry's built-in module browser~~ (coming soon) or by using the URL below:
+Installation can be done with either Foundry's built-in module browser or by using the URL below:

 > https://github.com/caelwarner/darkness-activated-tiles/releases/download/0.1.0/module.json